 In one instance, the GAO surveyed 26 cyberattacks on a variety of federal agencies and found that ultimately, none of the agencies could trace the attacks to their points of origin.
 An equally concerning amount of “intrusions” were believed to have come from inside the agencies themselves, but those traces also remained incomplete.

 The problem, the GAO determined, was that the federal agencies’ cybersecurity practices were limited in scope.
 As opposed to the Zero Trust model, which applies to all users inside and outside of a network, there were no safety protocols in place that could protect the agencies’ systems as a whole.

 To this day, the GAO stresses that the most common modes of attack malicious actors employ against the government are also the simplest: service members and employees clicking on unknown hyperlinks, failing to frequently change their passwords, and ignoring network patches can result in the most egregious attacks.

 On the other hand, implementing a Zero Trust policy has a higher likelihood of stopping these attacks at the source.
 Gaining access to employees’ contact information, or impersonating a colleague, becomes a far more difficult task when access to that information is guarded by multi-factor verification.

 The Right Stuff

-With a dedicated force of exceptional in-house IT security experts who have worked for top-level security organizations (FBI, Pentagon, State Department, etc.), we go above and beyond to put the right tools in the right hands.
-Unlike general IT or consulting companies with outsourced staff, BAI lives and breathes IT security, with assessment and compliance as our singular priority.We understand that when it comes to securing your systems, you’re looking for long-lasting, big-picture solutions.
-To take the next step toward protecting your data and contact us today.
+With a dedicated force of exceptional in-house IT security experts who have worked for top-level security organizations worldwide, we go above and beyond to put the right tools in the right hands.
+Unlike general IT or consulting companies with outsourced staff, BAI lives and breathes IT security, with assessment and compliance as our singular priority.